runcitadel/citadel/README.md

 ## Citadel vs. Umbrel

 Citadel is a mostly open source and soon to be fully FLOSS Lightning Node implementation based on [Umbrel](https://github.com/getumbrel/umbrel).
-It offers many improvements over Umbrel:
+Most of the codebase has been rewritten and moved away from Umbrel.
+Citadel offers many improvements over Umbrel:

 - faster operating system optimized for Raspberry Pi
 - independent and therefore faster app updates